kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 # Create the player
 player = ktk.Player(
+    markers.get_ts_between_times(0, 1),
+    interconnections=interconnections,
-    markers, interconnections=interconnections, **viewing_options
+    **viewing_options
 )

 # Show one second (only needed in Notebooks)
-player.to_html5(start_time=0, stop_time=1)
+player._to_animation()
 ```

 ## Create local coordinate systems

 To calculate the elbow angles, we need to express frames for the arm and forearm segments.
-The elbow angles will be extracted from the homogeneous transform between both frames.

 We will use the recommendations of the International Society of Biomechanics [^1] to define these local coordinate systems:

 ### Arm coordinate system

 Following the ISB recommendations, the local coordinate system for the humerus is defined as follow:

+1. The origin is GH (glenohumeral joint).
+2. The y axis is the line between GH and the midpoint of EL (lateral elbow epicondyle) and EM (medial elbow epicondyle), pointing to GH.
+3. The x axis is the normal to the GH-EL-EM plane, pointing forward.
+4. The z axis is perpendicular to x and y, pointing to the right.

-**1. The origin is GH (glenohumeral joint).**
+**1. The origin is GH (glenohumeral joint)**

 We don't have a marker for the glenohumeral join, but we have one for the acromion.
 We will approximate GH by the acromion.